 Throw some used tea leaves into the bottom of the toilet bowl and leave them in there for 10 minutes.
 Then simply flush away, the stains in the bowl should go with them.

 Boil up the remaining tea leaves, leave them to cool and rinse your mouth with the liquid to reduce bad breath.

-Green tea is great at cleaning mirrors.
+Green tea is great for cleaning mirrors.
 Brew a second pot of tea with a handful of used tea leaves.
-Leave it too cool and use it to clean your mirrors.
+Leave it to cool and use it to clean your mirrors.